FakhrElDen/JavaScriptProject/README.md

 # MakMak-Supermarket

-1- Frist run this code into console
+1- Frist install readline npm package

 2- Second in Item array you will find all supermarket products and to run this supermarket enter inputs as below

-3- If you want to ask about price of any product enter price and product name for example : price Sugar
+3- If you want to ask about price of any product enter price and product name for example: price Sugar

-4- If you want to ask about quantity of product enter search and product name and quantity you want for example : search Sugar 2
+4- If you want to ask about quantity of product enter search and product name and quantity you want for example: search Sugar 2

-5- If you want make order enter order and product name and quantity you want for example : order Sugar 2
+5- If you want make order enter order and product name and quantity you want for example: order Sugar 2

 6- If you finished your order enter "order done"